pengjinmikewen/ExpiryDateTracker/README.md

 This is a web application that aims to reduce household food waste by providing an easy way to track food expiry dates.
 The application displays items expiring soon at the top of the list, making it easy to identify items that need to be consumed first.
 In addition, the application offers the option to generate recipes based on selected ingredients, helping users make the most of their food supplies.
 The goal is to help people save money and reduce food waste, while also making meal planning more convenient and enjoyable.

-## Here is an overview of the user interfaces:
+## An overview of user interfaces:

 ![S6](https://user-images.githubusercontent.com/110277668/230890460-2f5961ca-21bd-4be2-b6d1-330b06a8ec8d.png)
 ![S5](https://user-images.githubusercontent.com/110277668/230890446-e62a0441-5683-44bd-862d-03c522f1e394.png)